Henry Moore (cricketer): Cricket career

 Moore was a right-handed middle-order batsman.
 In consecutive seasons, 1876–77 and 1877–78, playing for Canterbury, he made the highest score in the short New Zealand first-class season: 76 and 75 respectively.
 His 76 came in his first match for Canterbury, against Otago.
 He went to the wicket early on the first day with the score at 7 for 2 and put on 99 for the third wicket with Charles Corfe before he was out with the score at 106 for 3 after a "very fine exhibition of free hitting, combined with good defence".
 Canterbury were all out for 133, but went on to win the match.
 His 75 came in the next season's match against Otago, when he took the score from 22 for 2 to 136 for 6.
 The New Zealand cricket historian Tom Reese said, "Right from the beginning he smote the bowling hip and thigh, going out of his ground to indulge in some forceful driving."
 Canterbury won again.

-He led the batting averages in the Canterbury Cricket Association in 1877–78 with 379 runs at an average of 34.4.
+Moore led the batting averages in the Canterbury Cricket Association in 1877–78 with 379 runs at an average of 34.4.
 Also in 1877–78, he was a member of the Canterbury team that inflicted the only defeat on the touring Australians.
 In 1896–97, at the age of 47, he top-scored in each innings for a South Canterbury XVIII against the touring Queensland cricket team.